anthonychu/durable-entities-agents/README.md

 ## Limitations

-- The unit of durability is a call to `Runner.run()`; the internal calls such as calls to the LLM or tools are not individually checkpointed.
+- Durability granularity is a single call to `Runner.run()` (OpenAI Agents) or `agent.run()` (Pydantic AI).
+Internal LLM/tool calls are not individually checkpointed.
-- For agents that hand-off to other agents, the state is only persisted for the top level agent.
+- For OpenAI agents that hand off to others, only the top-level session state is persisted.